Data Structure Basics

 entity type

 This is the term used to define a specific type of entity.
-This could be block
+This could be block, content or term.

 entity bundle